 What should we focus on during the application process?

 Applying to college should be one step in a broader college search process.
 First – well before applying – your son or daughter needs to ensure that Bucknell’s academic programs and residential environment would be a good fit.
 To determine fit, prospective students should:

 Second, once a prospective student is comfortable that Bucknell would be a good fit, he or she is ready to apply.
-Bucknell requires the Common Application and a school-specific supplement.
-Applicants should use the supplement – especially the essays – to describe their goals, interests and passions.
-The Admissions Committee looks for students demonstrating unique combinations of academic achievement, talent, community engagement, creativity, leadership and civic-mindedness. – Robert Springall, dean of admissions
+Bucknell requires the Common Application.
+Applicants should use the essays to describe their goals, interests and passions.
+The Admissions Committee looks for students demonstrating unique combinations of academic achievement, talent, community engagement, creativity, leadership and civic-mindedness.

 For personal/campus life issues: The staff of the Dean of Students office is here to help students deal with all personal, residential, social and non-academic related concerns.
 There are many support offices available for students and students can discover these by stopping by any one of the Deans of Students offices for a personal meeting or they might wish to check the University website for information first.
 The residence life staff is always a good “first place” to ask questions regarding referrals.